Survey Junkie Review

 So is Survey Junkie worth it?
 Is it a good way to make extra cash?
 Yes, definitely.

 Although the dollar signs aren’t that big, this is extra cash we’re talking about here.
 Money that isn’t in your bank account that could be.
-And you can spend just a few minutes a day in order to make several dollars a month.
+And you can spend just a few minutes a day in order to make a couple hundred dollars a month.

 Think of what you could buy with a few extra bucks each month.
 An extra coffee.
 A beer for you and your friend.
 Part of your phone bill.